top of page

 13. Balloons

-Balloons are a fun decoration, but they often end up in the ocean.
-Consider alternative decorations like paper or fabric buntings.
+Balloons are a fun decoration but are very harmful to animals if not disposed of properly.
+Ballons often pop or get blown away (never release them!) and often end up in the ocean.
+Consider alternative decorations like paper, flowers, or fabric buntings.

 14. Plastic Cutlery